Guyana Travel Guide

-On the Brazilian side you have shared taxis that will take you to the city of Boa Vista, the capital of Roraima state.
+On the Brazilian side you have shared taxis or buses which will take you to the city of Boa Vista, the capital of Roraima state.

-On the Guyanese side you have micro buses that will transport you to Georgetown (20 hours) to to points in the Iwokrama Forest (6 hours).
+On the Guyanese side you have micro buses that will transport you to Georgetown (20 hours) via the Iwokrama Rain forest (6 hours).

-Note: Do not cross the border into Brazil with Guyanese dollars.
-They are impossible to change.
+Note: Do not cross the border into Brazil with Guyanese dollars – they are impossible to change outside of Guyana.

 Some nationalities require visas for Brazil – check your visa requirements prior to arrival.